Browse by Medical Category

 Mass General Hospital is one of a few hospitals in the US to offer the MitraClip for routine clinical use and to be selected to participate in the COAPT study due to our extensive research, medical, interventional and surgical experience in treating mitral valve disease.
 In the Institute for Heart, Vascular and Stroke Care Corrigan Minehan Heart Center, a multidisciplinary heart valve team of heart failure specialists, interventional cardiologists, cardiac surgeons, and cardiac ultrasound experts evaluates patients with mitral regurgitation and, when it is appropriate for the patient, performs the MitraClip procedure in the cardiac catheterization lab.
 After MitraClip implantation, patients are initially monitored in the intensive care unit for one to two days and are usually released home from the hospital within five to six days of the procedure.

-Contact UsIf you would like to learn more about the mitral valve, medical and surgical mitral regurgitation treatment options, the MitraClip and the COAPT trial or how we can help you, please contact the Mass General Institute for Heart, Vascular, and Stroke Care Outpatient Access Program at 866-644-8910 and press #2 when prompted.
+Contact UsIf you would like to learn more about the mitral valve, medical and surgical mitral regurgitation treatment options, the MitraClip and the COAPT trial or how we can help you, please contact the Mass General Heart Center Outpatient Access Program at 866-644-8910 and press #2 when prompted.